bitsofcotton/Sonar/README.md

 (supposing sphere wave on each.) into some internal state??
 And what the invert between inner space and outer space on the domain?
 What if original sound source is provided?

+This suppose there's no screen between the sensors.

+# Tips
+This is one of a inverse problem on life game of physics.